kiermasp/home_assistant_kincony/README.md

-# Home Assistant Kincony KC868 Integration
+# Home Assistant KinCony KC868 Integration

-This is a custom component for Home Assistant that integrates Kincony KC868 devices via MQTT.
+This is a custom component for Home Assistant that integrates KinCony KC868 devices via MQTT.

 ## Features